 Behind the eight-ball

 The beginning of Massie's match.
-When the Lord's Test between England and Australia began, Bob Massie was just another nervous debutant - and one who'd been rejected by Northants after a trial two years previously.
-Four days later he'd achieved cricketing immortality.
+When the Lord's Test between England and Australia began, Bob Massie was just another nervous debutant - and one who had been rejected by Northants after a trial two years previously.
+Four days later he achieved cricketing immortality.
 Swinging the ball fiendishly in helpful conditions, Massie took 8 for 84 and 8 for 53, the best figures by a debutant until Narendra Hirwani destroyed West Indies in 1987-88.
 England simply had no answer.
 Massie's figures were almost as impressive as his enormous sideburns.
 He was the talk of the town for the next few weeks, but he only played five more Tests.
 And within 18 months of his Test debut he was dropped by his state side, Western Australia.

 The start of England's first post-war Test, and an unforgettable debut for Alec Bedser.
-He had to wait until he was 27 to play Test cricket, but soon made up for lost time with 7 for 49 in his first innings, and 11 wickets in all, as England hammered India inside two-and-a-half days at Lord's.
+He had to wait until he was 27 to play Test cricket but soon made up for lost time with 7 for 49 in his first innings, and 11 wickets in all, as England hammered India inside two and a half days at Lord's.
 Bedser was the king of seven-fors: he took another in his second Test, and five in all during his Test career.

 Almost five years after making his one-day debut, Sourav Ganguly stroked a sumptuous 131 on his Test debut, for India against England at Lord's.
 Earlier in the match Jack Russell, a less aesthetically appealing left-hander, made his second Test hundred - and the first by an England wicketkeeper at Lord's for 44 years.
 Three Tests later he was dropped.
 Russell also caught Rahul Dravid for 95, thus preventing the first instance of two debutants making a century in the same Test.
 This drawn match is best remembered as the 66th and last of Dickie Bird's career.
 As he entered the field the players formed a guard of honour, but Bird wiped away the tears to trigger Mike Atherton lbw for 0 to the fifth ball of the match.
 It was all deliciously ironic: Bird was usually a notorious not-outer when it came to lbws.